-- Northern Cardinals
+- Northern cardinals

-How to Feed Peanuts
+How to Feed Peanuts to Backyard Birds

+There are several ways peanuts can be offered to backyard birds.
+Whole peanuts, either in the shell or just the hearts of the nuts, are popular with larger birds such as jays, ravens, crows, woodpeckers, and grackles.
+Smaller birds may also take the nut meats and pound or break them into smaller, bite-size pieces.
 Birds of all sizes will appreciate easier-to-eat peanut chunks and chips, and both whole peanuts and chips can also be blended into a simple bird suet recipe.
 Whole, in-shell peanuts are also often part of good quality birdseed mixes.
-Another popular option at backyard feeders is peanut butter, which can be included in suet, smeared on a tree trunk or added in dabs to a platform or tray feeder.
+Another popular option at backyard feeders is peanut butter, which can be included in suet, smeared on a tree trunk, or added in dabs to a platform or tray feeder.

 Some types of peanuts should never be offered to birds.
-Flavored varieties, including salted, smoked or seasoned peanuts, as well as any peanuts with a candy or chocolate coating, are never appropriate and can be dangerous for birds.
+Flavored varieties, including salted, smoked, or seasoned peanuts, as well as any peanuts with a candy or chocolate coating, are never appropriate and can be dangerous for birds.
 Similarly, no baked goods—cookies, cakes, brownies, fudge, etc.—with peanuts should be offered to birds, as these are not suitable kitchen scraps for birds to eat.

+Because peanuts are so popular, specialized feeders make it easier to offer these treats in your backyard.
+A mesh peanut feeder will hold whole nuts and make the birds work to wrangle each nut out of the feeder—providing plenty of entertainment for backyard birders as well as making the supply last longer.
 Peanut chips can be offered in hopper feeders, and any types of peanuts can be added to a tray or platform feeder.
-It is important, however, not to offer too many peanuts at once—they are highly susceptible to mold and mildew, and can go rancid in just a few days in warm or moist climates.
-To avoid wasted, unappetizing seed, only put out as many peanuts as the birds will consume in a day or two.
+It is important, however, not to offer too many peanuts at once—they are highly susceptible to mold and mildew and can go rancid in just a few days in warm or moist climates.
+To avoid wasted, unappetizing nuts, only put out as many peanuts as the birds will consume in a day or two.
 Always store peanuts in a cool, dry place to keep them fresh as long as possible, or consider buying smaller quantities to keep the supply fresh.

 Peanuts are difficult but not impossible to grow in a backyard garden.
 These nuts require 4–5 months of warm, moist weather, so they grow best in mild southern climates.
-Plant whole, raw (not roasted) peanuts in loose soil 1–2 inches deep and 6 inches apart to give plants adequate space.
+Plant whole, in-shell, raw (not roasted) peanuts in loose soil 1–2 inches deep and 6 inches apart to give plants adequate space.
 For healthy plants, use a rich compost or fertilizer and keep the soil moist but not soaking wet.
 These plants are very susceptible to frost, so they should not be planted until all danger of frost has ended.
 If necessary, peanut plants can be started as seedlings and transplanted outdoors when the weather is more appropriate.